 Neil is a former secondary school headteacher and now works as a consultant headteacher for Suffolk County Council.
 He has previously been a Council Member and Deputy Chairman of the Advertising Standards Authority.
 He is currently a Board member of Ofqual and the Architects Registration Board, and is on the Board of Trustees of the charity SHINE.

-Peter Wright is Editor Emeritus at Associated Newspapers and was a member of the Implementation Group which co-ordinated the newspaper industry's response to the Leveson Inquiry and the creation of IPSO.
-He was formerly Editor of The Mail on Sunday, a member of the Editors' Code Committee and of the Press Complaints Commission.
+Peter Wright is Editor Emeritus at Associated Newspapers and was a member of the Implementation Group which co-ordinated the newspaper industry’s response to the Leveson Inquiry and the creation of IPSO.
+He was formerly Editor of The Mail on Sunday, and a member of both the Editors’ Code Committee and the Press Complaints Commission